 In UART each character transmission consists of a Start bit, followed by data bits, one optional parity or address bit, and ends with one or more Stop bits.
 The Start bit is always a Space (‘0’), while Stop bits are always Marks (‘1’).
 The most common data format consists of eight data bits and no parity bit and 1 stop bit is shown in the diagram.

-The Transmission begins with a start bit followed by D0(LSB) up to D7(MSB) and finally 1 stop bit indicating the end of UART Packet.
+The transmission begins with a start bit followed by D0(LSB) up to D7(MSB) and finally 1 stop bit indicating the end of UART Packet.

-Configuring the UART Parameters
+Configuring the UART Communication Parameters

 Baud Rate